kachick/chawan/README.md

 Chawan's display capabilities depend on what your terminal reports.
 In
 particular:

-* if it does not respond to querying XTGETTCAP, and the COLORTERM environment variable is not set, then Chawan falls back to ANSI colors
+* if it does not respond to querying XTGETTCAP, and the `$COLORTERM` environment variable is not set, then Chawan falls back to ANSI colors
 * if it does not respond to querying the background color, then Chawan's color contrast correction will likely malfunction

-You can fix this manually by adjusting the display.default-background-color, display.default-foreground-color, and display.color-mode variables.
+You can fix this manually by adjusting the `display.default-background-color`, `display.default-foreground-color`, and `display.color-mode` variables.
 See [doc/config.md](doc/config.md) for details.

 ### Can I view Markdown files using Chawan?